Posted May 1, 2018

 This blog is not an argument for the benefits of charter schools; instead, it points to the importance of high quality first teaching both for prevention and to enable our most vulnerable students to excel.
 Schools where all students realize strong achievement generally have high expectations, aligned, evidence-based curricula, and expert teaching.
 This is precisely what is called for by implementing multi-tiered systems of support (MTSS).
 If advocates for students with disabilities want them to have a free appropriate public education (FAPE) in the least restrictive environment (LRE), then we had better make sure that environment is of the highest quality.
 Mainstreaming students with disabilities into weak general education classrooms will do little to close the achievement gap for students with disabilities and will only make an already struggling teacher’s job more challenging.

 Nonetheless, special education needs significant work as well.
-Special education teachers and paraprofessionals deserve high quality professional development, excellent materials, and the best possible support to enable them to help their struggling students.
-All too often special education teachers have been left out of school and district initiatives.
+Special education teachers and paraprofessionals deserve high quality professional development, excellent materials, and the best possible support to enable them to help their struggling students, particularly students struggling with reading disabilities, the primary reason students are referred to special education in the first place.
+All too often special education teachers have been left out of school and district initiatives, and according to a recent report from the National Council on Teacher Quality, only 11 states require that special education teachers demonstrate knowledge of the science of reading as part of their preservice credentialing programs.
 In fact, in the best MTSS models, special education teachers and general education teachers work closely together supporting all students regardless of classification.

 However, only focusing on special education at the exclusion of general education will simply perpetuate continued over-identification of students needing special education and over-representation by children of color in special education.
 We must work to simultaneously fix general education and make special education truly special.